 Boston University hosts the second oldest African Studies Center in the United States, and is recognized by the federal government for its excellence in the study of African languages and cultures.
 The School of Theology is a vital component of African Studies at Boston University, beginning with the sending of graduates to Africa as missionaries over a century ago.
 Important African alumni include Bishop Josiah Kibira (1964 graduate), the first African head of the Lutheran World Federation; Dr. Kenaleone Ketshabile, Head of the Mission Desk, Methodist Church of Southern Africa; Yusufu Turaki, Professor and former General Secretary of the Evangelical Church of West Africa; and Professor Emmanuel Anyambod, Rector of the Protestant University of Central Africa.

 Africa research in the CGCM grows from the work of retired Professor M.L.
 “Inus” Daneel.
 His over forty-year presence among African Initiated Churches in Zimbabwe culminated in the 1990s with the largest tree-planting movement in southern Africa, and a program in Theological Education by Extension.
 The son of missionary parents, Daneel served as a missionary of the Dutch Mission Councils, and then as professor of African theology and missiology at the University of South Africa.
 He and Professor Robert co-edit the African Initiatives in Christian Mission Series, published by the University of South Africa Press.
 The goal of the series is to reflect upon contemporary African Christianity, and to document its expansion.
-Other Africa projects include the digitization and posting of Daneel’s photography, and ongoing research into southern African traditions of earth-care.
+Other Africa projects include the digitization of Daneel’s photography and publications on the multimedia site Old & New In Shona Religion, and ongoing research into southern African traditions of earth-care.

 See also the Dictionary of African Christian Biography (DACB) listed under Digital Projects.